gajus/react-css-modules/README.md

 ## CSS Modules

 [CSS Modules](https://github.com/css-modules/css-modules) are awesome.
 If you are not familiar with CSS Modules, it is a concept of using a module bundler such as [webpack](http://webpack.github.io/docs/) to load CSS scoped to a particular document.
-CSS module loader will generate a unique name for a each CSS class at the time of loading the CSS document ([Interoperable CSS](https://github.com/css-modules/icss) to be precise).
+CSS module loader will generate a unique name for each CSS class at the time of loading the CSS document ([Interoperable CSS](https://github.com/css-modules/icss) to be precise).
 To see CSS Modules in practice, [webpack-demo](https://css-modules.github.io/webpack-demo/).

 In the context of React, CSS Modules look like this: